cxl-micron-reskit/famfs/kmod/famfs.rst

 * Files must be pre-allocated.
 Allocation is never performed on write.
   * Because of this files cannot be appended by normal means
-  * Moreover, you can't properly create famfs files withoout using the famfs cli and/or user space library
+  * Moreover, you can't properly create famfs files without using the famfs cli and/or user space library
 * Although truncate can happen locally, it does not affect the memory alllocation for the file.